Tuinity/Tuinity/README.md

 ```

 There is no repository required since the artifacts should be locally installed
-via building tuinity.
+via building Tuinity.

 ## Building

 Requirements:
 - You need `git` installed, with a configured user name and email.
-   On windows you need to run from git bash.
+   On Windows you need to run from git bash.
-- You need `maven` installed
+- You need `maven` installed.
-- You need `jdk` 8+ installed to compile (and `jre` 8+ to run)
+- You need `jdk` 8+ installed to compile (and `jre` 8+ to run).
-- Anything else that `paper` requires to build
+- Anything else that `paper` requires to build.

-If all you want is a paperclip server jar, just run `./tuinity jar`
+If all you want is a paperclip server jar, just run `./tuinity jar`.

 Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run the following command
 in your project root `./tuinity patch` additionally, after you run `./tuinity patch` you can run `./tuinity build` to build the